Classroom Activity for 11-14

 - Activity time 15 mins

-Students explore how an arrow can look bigger and reversed through a glass of water.
-An introduction to the language used to describe images created by converging lenses.
+In this activity, students explore how an arrow can look bigger and reversed through a glass of water.

 Each group of students will need: